SonnyTriad/Triad-Wars-Community-Collaboration/Main Idea Thread.md

 crafting 4 common favours will give one random rare ravour -> 4 rares will give an ultra rare and so on.
 This will give players a reason to collect multiple favours and give every favour a slightly increased value to the TW world.

+ 12. (1)[Unconfirmed] Button Remapping ->
+A simple yet necessary feature which will allow players to remapp their buttongs.
+Quite important for keyboard users.

 - *Safehouse and Customization:*
 -